GetStream/stream-cli/docs/README.md

 ![Stream](../assets/first_config.svg)

-> Note: Your API key and secret can be found on the [Stream Dashboard](https://getstream.io/dashboard) and is specific to your organization.
+> Note: Your API key and secret can be found on the [Stream Dashboard](https://getstream.io/dashboard) and is specific to your application.

 # 📃 Use cases and examples